-- On complex or uncommon systems, copying the physical disk may not be very useful - → String search is always possible, unless partitions are compressed or encrypted - → But recreating the file systems may be impossible " Depends on the OS used, which may not be available - Sometimes it may therefore be better to do a "live" copy - Start the system and copy all files to another computer with a "common" file system - → Note: All slack space, deleted files etc. are lost! - Best, but most expensive/time-consuming approach: - → Create two full physical copies - " One for physical-drive-analysis - " Original as evidence - → Boot from one copy and create a file system duplicate
+- On complex or uncommon systems, copying the physical disk may not be very useful - → String search is always possible - " Unless partitions are compressed or encrypted! - → But recreating the file systems may be impossible " Depends on the OS used, which is perhaps not available - Sometimes it may therefore be better to do a "live" copy - Start the system and copy all files to another computer with a "common" file system - → Note: All slack space, deleted files etc. are lost! - Best, but most expensive/time-consuming approach: - → Create two full physical copies - " One for physical-drive-analysis and an "original" as evidence - $\rightarrow$ Boot from one copy and create a file system duplicate